Laura Celina Hunter – President, Administrator/Volunteer Coordinator

 More than 100 heat/dehydration deaths per year continue on the Tohono O’odham reservation south of Tucson while many drownings still occur on the Rio Grande along the Texas border.
 John and Laura are looking for solutions there and welcome ideas and assistance.

-John is married to Laura Celina Hunter and has 4 children and 3 stepchildren.
+John is married to Laura Celina Hunter and has 4 children, 3 stepchildren and two grandchildren.

 From: Solana Beach, Ca